3rd-Eden/storage-engine/README.md

   would like to pre-process, and the value the `(async)function` that would handle the pre-processing.
 If you supply a `(async)function` instead of an object, it would be called for all available methods.
+- **`options`** Additional options:
+  - `order`: Allows you control the order of execution of your function, placing before or after other added methods in the execution chain.
+The order is set by default to `100` if no option is provided.
+The higher value, the important it is to execute this function early.
+So a `9000` will be executed before a order `100` and an order of `0` would be executed last.

 ### After